-Harden reaches 20,000 points, Rockets rout Timberwolves
+Lakers beat Thunder without LeBron James, Anthony Davis

-HOUSTON (AP) — James Harden scored 32 points in three quarters to surpass 20,000 and the Houston Rockets rolled to a 139-109 victory over the Minnesota Timberwolves on Saturday.
+HOUSTON (AP) — James Harden scored 32 points in three quarters to surpass 20,000 and Houston rolled past Minnesota.

 Houston led by double figures for most of the game and used a huge run in the third quarter to put it out of reach and bounce back after a lopsided loss to Oklahoma City on Thursday night.

-Harden is the 45th player in NBA history to reach 20,000 points and the seventh-youngest.
+Harden is the 45th player in NBA history to reach 20,000 points, and at 30, the seventh-youngest.
 He entered the game 10 points away and reached the milestone in fitting fashion, on a step-back 3-pointer midway through the second quarter.
 He also had 12 rebounds and eight assists,

 Already without Clint Capela because of a bruised heel, the Rockets lost fellow starter P.J.
 Tucker early in the first quarter when he fell hard on his right shoulder.
 But Houston was just fine without them thanks to another big game from Harden and a 30-point performance by Russell Westbrook.